Master the Short Game

 The Pros Know: Short Game Is Everything

-Top tour professionals have made careers out of short game mastery.
-Many even hire short game coaches alongside swing coaches.
+Top tour professionals have built careers mastering the short game.
+Many hire short-game coaches alongside their swing coaches.
 Why?

 - Everyone on tour hits it long and straight.